top of page

 Québec corn season is the golden hour of summer and time for the “Épluchette de blé d’Inde”!

 The “épluchette de blé d’Inde” is an old Québec tradition that basically means a corn husking party.
 Sweet corn harvest is from mid-July to October but August is the peak time to buy fresh cobs grown in abundance all over the province.
-With the husk on, it’s sold by the half dozen, dozen or large pouches, and can be found at road stalls and urban farmers' markets in most regions.
-Boiled and eaten on the cob, this makes an easy and affordable food to serve at outdoor dinner parties with a convivial buffet of barbecue dishes and salads.
-Guests and kids enjoy the husking, this is why it is called an épluchette (from the French word éplucher, which means peeling).
-Blé d’Inde (indian wheat) is the term that Europeans gave to corn when they discovered the American continent believing they were in India.
-The term is also still used by older generations but “maïs” is the proper word for corn, which sounds closer to maize, pronounced “mayeesse”.
-Indigenous farming, and what became an important production in the eastern part of Canada, is a long story written in many books.
-In Québec fields, there are many varieties grown and produced for different uses other than fresh food - like grains for animal feed, popcorn, ornaments and as flour for many types of products.
-The fresh favourite sweet corn varieties (that are sold at most markets of the regions I’m from) are the bicolour kernels, yellow and white, and they are just delicious.
+With the husk on, it’s sold by the half dozen, dozen or large pouches and can be found at road stalls and urban farmers' markets in most regions.
+Boiled and eaten on the cob, this makes an easy and affordable food for outdoor dinner parties with a convivial buffet of barbecue dishes and salads.
+Guests and kids enjoy the husking; this is why it is called an épluchette (from the French word éplucher, which means peeling).
+Blé d’Inde (Indian wheat) is the term that Europeans gave corn when they discovered the American continent, believing they were in India.
+The term is still used by older generations, but “maïs” is the proper word for corn, which sounds closer to maize and is pronounced “mayeesse”.
+Indigenous farming, and what became a significant production in the eastern part of Canada, is a long story written in many books.
+In Québec fields, there are many varieties grown and produced for different uses other than fresh food - like grains for animal feed, popcorn, ornaments and flour for many types of products.
+The fresh favourite sweet corn varieties (sold at most markets in the regions I’m from) are bicolour kernels, yellow and white, and they are just delicious.

 Family time and corn on the cob in Québec • Photography © Bottle and Brush Studio 2019